-It is formed by a general partner that is fully liable for the obligations and debts but possesses decisional powers over the silent partners.
+It’s formed by a general partner that is fully liable for the obligations and debts but possesses decisional powers over the silent partners.
 The latter is only liable for the obligations and debts in capacity to the capital they contribute.

 The existence of ordinary partnerships is not forbidden by the Turkish Trade Ministry, even though the latter may not consider the former legal entities.

-Final Words – Association for a Company in Turkey
+Final Words and Conclusions on; “Association for a Company in Turkey”

 To ensure proper results, whether you have a parent company as the shareholder or not, these steps are usually followed to the point.
 The whole process could take less time when the documents you have submitted are correct and do not require corrections.